-A new study has reported that prior appendectomy is more frequently found in Jewish BRCA mutation carriers with breast and ovarian cancer than in cancer-free mutation carriers.
-Earlier studies have reported that removal of the appendix might affect cancer risk in the general population.
-However, to date there is no data on the effect of appendectomy on cancer risk in BRCA1 and BRCA2 carriers.
+A new study has reported that prior appendectomy is more frequently found in Jewish BRCA mutation carriers with breast and ovarian cancer than in cancer-free carriers.
+Earlier studies have reported that removal of the appendix might affect cancer risk, but to date there is no data on the effect of appendectomy in BRCA1 and BRCA2 carriers.

 The study included 677 BRCA1 and 279 BRCA2 mutation carriers, all of whom were Israeli Jewish women counseled in a single medical center.
 Data concerning appendectomy, cancer type, and age at diagnosis was collected.
 In addition, data was also collected concerning 225 consecutive non-BRCA carriers with ovarian cancer treated at the same center.